 Dr. Benjamin Barankin combines his interest in the humanities with his proficiency in matters of the skin to optimize the skin care needs of his patients.
-He resides in Toronto with his physician wife and daughters, and enjoys spending time with his family and friends, writing, playing basketball, watching movies, and traveling.
+He resides in Toronto with his physician wife and daughters, and enjoys spending time with his family and friends, writing, playing basketball & tennis, watching movies, and traveling.

 Dr. Benjamin Barankin is a board-certified, award-winning Toronto dermatologist specializing in medical, surgical and cosmetic care of the skin.
 His undergraduate university training was in Life Sciences and Psychology at Queen’s University, followed by medical school at the University of Western Ontario.
 Dr. Barankin then completed a five-year dermatology residency at the University of Alberta that resulted in him being awarded a fellowship in Dermatology by the Royal College of Physicians and Surgeons of Canada.

-Dr. Benjamin Barankin regularly educates dermatologists, family physicians, medical trainees, and the public on matters related to the skin, hair and nails.
+Dr. Benjamin Barankin regularly educates dermatologists, family physicians, medical trainees, and the public on matters related to the skin.
 He is regularly invited to speak at national and international conferences where his research has garnered numerous awards.
 Dr. Barankin travels extensively to scientific meetings to stay at the cutting edge of dermatology research and technologies.
 In addition, his expertise is frequently sought by the Canadian press including: National Post, Globe & Mail, Toronto Star, Reader’s Digest, ELLE, FLARE, Sharp, Elevate, Canadian Living, Best Health, Glow, Today’s Parent, Good Times, CBC radio, Global & CTV news.
-In 2012 & 2013, he was honoured with the Top Dermatologist Award for Toronto from RealSelf.com and in 2016 & 2017 a top 3 dermatologist in Toronto by threebestrated.ca.
+Since 2012, he has been honoured with a Top Dermatologist Award from RealSelf.com ; from 2016 to present, he’s been named a top 3 dermatologist in Toronto by threebestrated.ca.

 His training and expertise are in medical, surgical, laser and cosmetic dermatology.
-Dr. Benjamin Barankin has a large medical practice treating acne, psoriasis, rosacea, excessive sweating (hyperhidrosis), skin cancers, and numerous other conditions affecting the skin.
+Dr. Benjamin Barankin has a large medical practice treating: acne, psoriasis, pearly penile papules, rosacea, excessive sweating (hyperhidrosis), skin cancers, moles & age spots & angiomas & skin tags, actinic and seborrheic keratoses, and numerous other conditions affecting the skin.

-Dr. Benjamin Barankin balances his medical expertise with a cosmetic practice where he is a recognized expert in the use of BOTOX®, fillers (e.g. Restylane®, Juvederm®, & others), chemical peels, microdermabrasion (including Silkpeel Dermalinfusion), sclerotherapy (for leg veins) and lasers.
-Of note, Dr. Barankin performs all BOTOX® and Filler injections himself.
+Dr. Benjamin Barankin balances his medical expertise with a cosmetic practice where he is a recognized expert in the use of botulinum toxins (e.g. BOTOX®, Dysport®), fillers (e.g. Restylane®, Juvederm®, & others), chemical peels, microdermabrasion (including Silkpeel Dermalinfusion), sclerotherapy (for leg veins), lasers (photorejuvenation, laser resurfacing, laser hair removal), and localized fat reduction (e.g. Belkyra®, CoolSculpting®).
+He is also well-known for his acne scar and other scar treatments which along with lasers & peels, includes microneedling (RF or PRP), as well as subcision.
+Of note, Dr. Barankin performs all BOTOX®/Dysport®, Restylane®Juvederm® Filler injections, Belkyra® & subcision himself.

 - Canadian Dermatology Association (CDA)